-Home Care subleases its office located in Queens, New York from Sunnyside under two operating leases which expire on June 30, 2028 and December 31, 2024, respectively.
-These leases provide for payments of real estate taxes and utilities in addition to minimum rent.
+Home Care subleases its office located in Queens, New York from Sunnyside under an operating lease which expires on June 30, 2028.
+The lease provides for payments of real estate taxes and utilities in addition to minimum rent.
 In the event that governmental funding is terminated, Home Care may cancel the subleases upon giving one month's notice to Sunnyside.